scalameta/scalafmt/docs/installation.md

 ### Customize configuration location

-- `scalafmtConfig: Option[File]`: Optional location of `.scalafmt.conf` file.
-If
+- `scalafmtConfig: Option[File]`: The location of the `.scalafmt.conf`
-  `None` the default config is used.
-By default, `.scalafmt.conf` file on the project root will be used.
+  configuration file.
+Defaults to the `.scalafmt.conf` file at the root of the project if present, `None` if not.
+When the value is `None` the default config will be used.

 ### Format on compile